datanav/docs/technical/tidsbanken-hubspot.rst

      - "string"

-Tidsbanken Avdeling to Hubspot Company
+Tidsbanken Avdeling to HubSpot Company
 --------------------------------------
-Every Tidsbanken Avdeling will be synchronized with a Hubspot Company.
+Every Tidsbanken Avdeling will be synchronized with a HubSpot Company.

-Once a link between a Tidsbanken Avdeling and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tidsbanken Avdeling and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tidsbanken Avdeling and a Hubspot Company:
+The following properties are synchronized between a Tidsbanken Avdeling and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Tidsbanken Avdeling Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Navn
      - properties.name
      - "string"

-Tidsbanken Kunde to Hubspot Company
+Tidsbanken Kunde to HubSpot Company
 -----------------------------------
-Every Tidsbanken Kunde will be synchronized with a Hubspot Company.
+Every Tidsbanken Kunde will be synchronized with a HubSpot Company.

-Once a link between a Tidsbanken Kunde and a Hubspot Company is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tidsbanken Kunde and a HubSpot Company is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tidsbanken Kunde and a Hubspot Company:
+The following properties are synchronized between a Tidsbanken Kunde and a HubSpot Company:

 .. list-table::
    :header-rows: 1

    * - Tidsbanken Kunde Property
-     - Hubspot Company Property
+     - HubSpot Company Property
-     - Hubspot Data Type
+     - HubSpot Data Type
    * - Gateadresse
      - properties.address
      - "string"